Get Up to 83% OFF Storewide – BEST BUYS NOW!

 How to make remarkably realistic, low-cost OO gauge, N, and HO scale brick walls, arched walls, tunnel portals, arched bridges, a pedestrian overpass, and a concrete pylon road.

 Many more designs available.
-Just click on the Home Page for more details,
+Just click on the Home Page for more details, where you can also download the FREE catalog

 Making model railroad buildings from scratch is no longer difficult.
 These tutorial videos show step by step how to scratch build model railroad buildings.
 Just follow the methods explained and you’ll plenty of impressive looking architecture to place around your train layout.
 These cardstock railroad model buildings look prototypical and are extremely strong when constructed using the methods described.
 The downloadable plans take only a few moments to download and print out ready-for-assembly.